Connor Barwin: 2016 season

 2016 was Barwin's last season with the Eagles.
 He played in all 16 games and recorded 34 tackles, 5.0 sacks, one forced fumble, and two passes defended.

 On March 9, 2017, the Eagles released Barwin, saving them $7.75 million in cap space.

 Los Angeles Rams

 On March 16, 2017, Barwin signed a one-year, $6.5 million deal with the Los Angeles Rams.

 New York Giants

 On July 23, 2018, Barwin agreed to terms with the New York Giants.
 The next day he signed a two-year contract worth up to $5 million.

 On February 4, 2019, Barwin was released by the Giants.

 Retirement

-On October 14, 2019, Barwin announced his retirement from the NFL.
+On October 14, 2019, Barwin announced his retirement from playing.

+Executive career

+Philadelphia Eagles

+On January 17, 2020, Barwin returned to the Eagles as a special assistant to general manager Howie Roseman.
+On June 3, 2022, the Eagles moved Barwin to the role of player development director.
+On June 9, 2024, Barwin was again promoted, shifting to the role of head of football development and strategy.
+He was part of the staff when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

 Career statistics

 Post-playing career

-On January 17, 2020, Barwin returned to the Eagles as a special assistant to general manager Howie Roseman.
-On June 3, 2022, the Eagles moved Barwin to the role of player development director.

 In 2022, Barwin served as executive producer of the Christmas album A Philly Special Christmas, recorded by his former Eagles teammates.